KaduMirands/KaduMirands/README.md

 - 👋 Hi, I’m @KaduMirands
-- 👀 I’m interested in mastering
+- 👀 I’m interested in mastering Web programing and C++
 - 🌱 I’m currently learning JavaScript, Typescript and React
 - 📫 How to reach me @kadumirands@gmail.com